-Tabiyo Shop is formed by Yen Fong and Lee Ming.
-Yen Fong is based in Kuala Lumpur, Malaysia, most of the time she is in-charge on the order processing, packaging, photo shoot and other works for Tabiyo.
-While on the other hand, Lee Ming who is currently based in Hiroshima, Japan.
-She's mainly in-charge on the back stage work, for example, writing on descriptions, sharing some new ideas and stationery she encountered in Japan.
+Tabiyo Shop is founded by Yen Fong and Lee Ming.
+Yen Fong is based in Kuala Lumpur, Malaysia.
+Most of the time, she is in charge of order processing, packaging, photoshoots and other responsibilities for Tabiyo.
+On the other hand, Lee Ming (currently based in Hiroshima, Japan) is mainly in charge of backstage work such as writing descriptions, discovering and sharing new ideas and stationeries she encountered in Japan.

 YF - Yen Fong

 Tell us about yourself.
 What do you do for a living?
 What are your interests?

 YF: I'm an interior designer, I have a full time job doing sales & design for a high-end kitchen imported from Germany.

 My interests are all about design.
 I like to collect papers, reading books, travel, cafe hopping, looking and get in touch on nice quality products, and last but do not least searching for stationery items through travel, books, or internet.

 LM: I work for 2 years, after I graduated from university back then.
 It just happened to me in the year of 2009 that I got the opportunity to study abroad in Japan and currently doing research which is related to food safety and hygiene.
 I'll be coming back to Malaysia soon after I graduated from my studies here in Japan.

 My interests are traveling, foreign language, photography, sciences and meeting friends.

 When did you start keeping a journal?

 YF: I started my first diary when I was in primary school, I'm very active in doing leaflet design during my secondary school for various camp fire, events and etc.